NoahLE/Test-Driven-Python-Development/README.md

 From the root directory, install the requirements file using `pip install -r requirements.txt`.

+Because this project has django-extensions you can run `python manage.py runserver_plus` for extra debugging functionality.

-## Notes
+## Chapter Notes

 These are caveats I found when getting going through the book.
 They're mostly notes to myself for future reference.

-Because this project has django-extensions you can run `python manage.py runserver_plus` for extra debugging functionality.

 ### Chapter 1